Our aim is to make it easy for you to bank with us, so we’ve provided some further information and useful tips to help you below.

 Opening additional accounts

-We understand that you may need to open additional accounts, if all the details and signatories are the same you can send a letter stating the name of the additional account and ensure the letter is signed in accordance with your mandate.
+We understand that you may need to open additional accounts, if all the details and signatories are the same, please complete a new account application form.

 Closing your Unity account